Umuzi-org/ACN-syllabus/content/projects/katas/level-2/_index.md

 Make sure you really understand all the code you wrote here.
 You should know what every single line does and why it is there.

 Remember that you are here to become a professional!
-Professionals take ownership of their learning and skills, and professionals help the people around them become successful.
+Professionals take ownership of their learning and skills.
 A professional doesn't just know a bit of syntax, a professional solves real problems with code.

-So it's worth building up your problem solving skills over time.
+So it's worth putting time into building up your problem solving skills.
 The only way to do that is through practice and curiosity.

 Here are some resources you can use to continue this journey: